André Carson: Israel and Palestine

+Carson introduced a bill in March 2025 to restore funding to UNRWA that had been previously cut.

+Syria

+In 2023, Carson was among 56 Democrats to vote in favor of H.Con.Res.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Health care reform

 Carson is a strong supporter of health care reform legislation that increases access to medical care for millions of uninsured Americans and provides a more stable system for those at risk of losing their health insurance.
 On July 30, 2009, he signed a letter from the Congressional Progressive Caucus to House leadership, calling for a robust public option to be included in any health care reform bill.

 He has opposed taxes both on the medical device industry and employer-provided health insurance plans as a means to pay for health care reform.
 Instead, he has called for finding savings in the current health system by reducing waste, fraud and abuse in the Medicare system, as well as implementing a surcharge on the wealthiest Americans as a means to cover the costs of reform.
 He has also voiced his opposition for health care reform legislation that increases the deficit.

 On November 7, 2009, Carson voted to pass H.R.
 3962, the Affordable Health Care for America Act, the House version of legislation designed to reform the American health insurance industry.